Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/parking-meters-a-love-story/README.md

 > <img width="400" height="649" alt="Screenshot 2025-09-03 at 6 29 27 PM" src="https://github.com/user-attachments/assets/42633a90-ff50-4bd5-9d76-b249d73e5d3b" />

 ## Notes

 As one would expect, the more upscale neighborhoods of SF closer to downtown see greater transaction volumes and revenues.
 However, this brings up an interesting fact about the other end of the spectrum; There are a decent number of neighborhoods which simultaneously contribute less than 1% of the City's transaction count, as well as less than 1% of the City's parking revenue.
 This raises a question of financial strategy, due to the fact that the parking meters in these low-performing neighborhoods must be serviced and maintained like any others in the fleet.
-Would the City see greater success trying to divert more pedestrian activity into these areas, or to phase out these low-performing meters due to their negligible impact on the City's bottom line.
+Would the City see greater success trying to divert more pedestrian activity into these areas, or phasing out these low-performing meters due to their negligible impact on the City's bottom line?

 ## Visualizing the Low-Performing Neighborhoods